isi-vista/adam/docs/using_adam.rst

 .. autosummary::
    :toctree: _autosummary

-..
-TODO Rewrite this introduction

-The following is a guide on how to use ADAM to run your own experiments.
-We discuss how to extend the existing framework with new objects, properties, relations, actions, and curricula.
-We first give a high-level overview of how to do each thing, then discuss a concrete example experiment which illustrates each kind of extension.

-.. is this how you write a comment? note that TODO we actually have to include references to learners and languages as well
+So you want to know how to use ADAM.
+Here's where to start.
+This page hosts a collection of tutorials on how to run experiments with ADAM, how to define experiments, and how to extend ADAM so it can run new kinds of experiments.
+We first discuss running existing experiments, then move on to defining new experiments and new curricula.
+We then cover how to extend ADAM with new objects, properties, relations, and actions.

-It is also possible to extend ADAM's existing learning algorithms to learn new kinds (for example, implementing the cross-situational learner for properties), to add new learning algorithms (like the existing subset, pursuit, etc. algorithms) to ADAM, or to extend ADAM by adding a new language.
+Note that it is also possible to extend ADAM's existing learning algorithms to learn new kinds (for example, implementing the cross-situational learner for properties), to add new learning algorithms (like the existing subset, pursuit, etc. algorithms) to ADAM, or to extend ADAM by adding a new language.
 However, these are out of scope for the current document.

-*******************
-High-level overview
-*******************

 ..
-Note: Throughout this I have advised users to modify phase1_ontology when they want to add things.
+   Note: Throughout these documents I have advised users to modify phase1_ontology when they want to add things.
    Is this misleading?
 Is there a better way to extend ADAM?
    Does it make sense to discuss caveats of this in this document?
    Do I need to discuss adding new ontologies?

-..
-TODO should these code examples include imports?
-I included one for the standard library since it's not part of ADAM itself.